operate-first/sre/process/incident_management.md

 1. **Create a bridge.**
 2. Using IM, **post a message in the relevant channels** with:
     * link to bridge,
-  * short description of issue (which cluster, what’s failing),
+    * short description of issue (which service, what’s failing),
     * your IM handle.
 Only now can you continue debugging while describing the problem to people joining the bridge.

 #### 10 Minutes Later